jhjacobson/calculator/README.md

 # calculator

 A simple web calculator.
-Work in progress right now.
+The calculator can compute using the basic four operators with decimals.

+The calculator can also clear the screen and delete the most recent key entered.

+The results can be <a href="https://jhjacobson.github.io/calculator/">viewed here through GitHub Pages</a>.